jhu-ep-coursera/restaurant-server/README.md

 Go the heroku.com and click the "Sign Up" button at the top right corner.
 After you sign up, the most important thing to remember is your username and password.

-## Step 3 - Download and Install Heroku Toolbelt
+## Step 3 - Download and Install Heroku Command Line Interface (CLI)

-Heroku Toolbelt is a command-line tool that will allow us to deploy our server application directly to Heroku servers.
+Heroku Command Line Interface (CLI) is a command-line tool that will allow us to deploy our server application directly to Heroku servers.
+(This tool used to be called Heroku Toolbelt, so don't get confused if you see this name somewhere.)

-https://toolbelt.heroku.com/ - the actual installation is different for each OS.
+Go to https://devcenter.heroku.com/articles/heroku-command-line and install Heroku CLI by following the instructions for the Operating System you're using.

-## Step 4 - Log Into Heroku Using Heroku Toolbelt
+## Step 4 - Log Into Heroku Using Heroku CLI

 Run the following in your terminal (you only actually type the FIRST line below - Heroku prompts you for the rest):